Frequently Asked Questions

 Examinee's Remedies: If a polygraph examinee believes that an error has been made, there are several actions that may be taken including the following:

-•retain an independent examiner for a second opinion
+•request a second examination•retain an independent examiner for a second opinion

 •file a complaint with a state licensing board if a violation of any laws or rules are suspected